How Does the Internship Search Work?

 Internship Responsibilities

-During the academic year (Fall, Winter, Spring), students are required to earn academic credit by interning at an organization for three to four days a week (24-32 hours).
-In addition to the internship, students are expected to complete academic and research obligations in the form of the required 4 credit research seminar during the Fall, Winter, and Spring quarters
+During the academic year (Fall, Winter, Spring), students are required to earn academic credit by interning at an organization for three to four days a week (24-32 hours) and must complete at least 264 hours over 11 weeks.
+In addition to the internship, students are expected to complete academic obligations in the form of the required 4 credit core seminar during the Fall, Winter, and Spring quarters

 Most internships are unpaid.
 Any stipend or other financial agreements are the responsibility of the student to negotiate with the internship supervisor.